alextanhongpin/architecture-decision-records/golang/068-pipeline.md

 # Pipeline

-Concurrent pipeline for handling streaming data
+Concurrent pipeline for handling streaming data.

+Every func is a stage in a pipeline.
+We can categorize them into different functionalities.

+Each stage should have an `in` and `out` channel.

+Using two generic types to represent input output, because at most they are the same or the output is a result type with data and error.

 - handling timeout
 - handling context
-- running n workers
+- running n workers with single channel/semaphore/worker pool
+- fan out (multiple workers multiple channels)
+- fan in (multiple channels into single channel, multiplex)
 - scale up workers adaptive
 - circuit breaker
 - retry
 - handling error
 - inflight request
+- rate (throughput)
 - rate limit
 - throttle
 - showing progress